-The difference between the individual values and the total is principally made up by moisture loss at the two MBT plants that operate under the ELWA contract for managing LACW arising in East London.
+&lt;sup>1 The difference between the individual values and the total is principally made up by the loss of moisture at the two MBT plants that operate under the ELWA contract for managing LACW arising in East London.

-At least 74% of the excavation waste was managed through recovery routes, while at least 72% of C&D waste was managed in this way.

-- 1.6 In East London hazardous waste arises mainly from construction and demolition activity, vehicle maintenance and/or dismantling activity, and healthcare.
-It is estimated that nearly 71,000 tonnes of hazardous waste was produced in East London in 2023.
-Due to the relatively small amounts of hazardous waste and the need for specialist facilities, this waste may travel further afield for management and there is no policy expectation that it is to be managed within a specific Plan area. - 1.7 Wastewater and the sewage sludge that results from its treatment is managed by Thames Water and Anglian Water.
-Wastewater treatment capacity is planned for in 'Asset Management Plans', and a major upgrade is underway at Beckton Sewage Treatment Works to address changing needs and provide for growth, resilience and consent compliance to a design horizon of 2036. - 1.8 Agricultural waste arisings in East London are small, with quantities requiring offsite management assessed as being so low as to not require specific provision of management capacity. - 1.9 Low-level radioactive waste (LLW) is mainly produced from hospitals, research establishments, and the nuclear industry.
-It is likely that very little LLW is produced in East London, and any resulting LLW will continue to be managed via existing arrangements. - 1.10 Waste management facilities in East London generally require planning consent for a waste use granted by each Borough as Local Planning Authority (LPA) and Environmental Permits granted by the Environment Agency (EA).
-There are currently around 100 such sites in East London, managing waste. - 1.11 In summary, this document provides an overview of the different types of waste generated in East London and the existing waste management infrastructure.
+- excavation waste was managed through recovery routes, while at least 68% of C&D waste was managed in this way. - 1.6 In East London hazardous waste arises mainly from construction and demolition activity, vehicle maintenance and/or dismantling activity, and healthcare.
+It is estimated that nearly 58,000 tonnes of hazardous waste was produced in East London in 2022.
+Due to the relatively small amounts of hazardous waste and the need for specialist facilities, this waste may travel further afield for management and there is no policy expectation that it has to be managed within the Plan area. - 1.7 Wastewater and the sewage sludge that results from its treatment is managed by Thames Water.
+Wastewater treatment capacity is planned for in 'Asset Management Plans', and a major upgrade is underway at Beckton Sewage Treatment Works to address changing needs and provide for growth and compliance. - 1.8 Agricultural waste arisings in East London are small, with quantities requiring offsite management assessed as being so low as to not require specific provision of management capacity. - 1.9 Low-level radioactive waste (LLW) is mainly produced from hospitals, research establishments, and the nuclear industry.
+It is likely that very little LLW is produced in East London, and any resulting LLW will continue to be managed via existing arrangements. - 1.10 Waste management facilities in East London generally require planning consent granted by each Borough as Local Planning Authority (LPA) and Environmental Permits granted by the Environment Agency (EA).
+There are currently around 100 such sites in East London managing waste. - 1.11 In summary, the document provides an overview of the different types of waste generated in East London and the existing waste management infrastructure.
 It highlights the need for planning policies to encourage the management of waste in accordance with the waste hierarchy and the importance of considering specific waste characteristics for appropriate management technologies.